edouardoyallon/scalingscattering/README.md

 ### Requirements
 In order to run our experiments you will need the following: pytorch,opencv,pyscatwave package.
 The simplest way to install pytorch and opencv is through anaconda.
 We recommend python 2.7 + anaconda.
+The pyscatwave package can be found here https://github.com/edouardoyallon/pyscatwave

 ### Imagenet
 We provide a pre-trained model similar to the one described in the paper.